Review | Biden is ‘a Senate guy,’ but it just doesn’t work like it used to

 While this provided Democrats with some immediate gratification — the confirmation of some long-delayed Obama nominees to the federal appellate courts — it was followed, more recently, by the easy confirmation of President Donald Trump’s three very conservative picks to the nation’s highest court.
 Unlike his predecessors, Trump didn’t even have to try to find nominees acceptable to at least some Democrats because Senate Republican Leader Mitch McConnell, all too predictably, used the majority at his disposal to extend the filibuster exemption to Supreme Court nominees.

 This is exactly the sort of tit-for-tat-ism and political whipsawing the founders were trying to avoid in designing the Senate to be a very different body from the House, one that is in many ways deliberately less in tune with the popular will: Members, who until 1913 were chosen by legislatures, have longer terms.
-In addition, with two senators representing each state, regardless of population, the Senate is the opposite of the one-man-one-vote principle embodied in the House.
+In addition, with two senators representing each state, regardless of population, the Senate flouts the one-man-one-vote principle embodied in the House.

 And it’s exactly why many senators who are hardly John Calhoun types have come to see the filibuster, though not part of the Senate’s original design, as a critical piece of the chamber’s identity, slowing things down and creating a healthy incentive for compromise.
 This caucus includes Biden’s longtime friend Ted Kaufman, who served briefly as his successor in the Senate and who headed his presidential transition.
 With former senator Mark Udall (D-Colo.), Kaufman co-wrote a forward to the first edition of the 2012 book “Defending the Filibuster” by Senate staffers Richard Arenberg and Robert Dove.